DS-100/DS-100.github.io/fa21faq.md

 ---
 **Q. I am waitlisted, what should I do?**

 **A.** Currently (Aug 23, 2021) the waitlist is relatively short compared to the overall class size, so we do not expect any issues allowing waitlisted students once the usual early-semester shuffle takes place.
 We recommend that you sign up for the class Piazza and follow the class assuming you'll have a slot soon.
-We'll be monitoring the waitlist and wil do our best to ensure all waitlisted students can enroll.
+We'll be monitoring the waitlist and will do our best to ensure all waitlisted students can enroll.

 ---
 **Q. I Have a time conflict for the final, what can I do?**